dvdgeroconnell/PFDA-assignments/README.md

 The program is run by executing the command `python .\assignment_6_Weather.py` from the command line.
 One figure with 4 individual plots is drawn.

+### Other Files

+#### people-1000.csv
+This file contains a list of 1000 fictitious people and their details.
+It exists as a local input file for the *assignment03-pie.ipynb* notebook.

 # References
 For support with coding questions, the following sites were the most widely used: